saritasa-nest/saritasa-forge-admin/docs/NAVIGATIONS.md

 Note: High value will increase the amount of data loaded, so performance will be slower.

 ##### Global Level

+When you use global level `MaxNavigationDepth` then it will be applied to all entities.

 ```csharp
 services.AddNetForge(optionsBuilder =>
 {